ulrikaha/ulrikaha/README.md

 - 👋 Hi, I’m @ulrikaha
-- 🌱 I’m currently a student at KYH - Front end Developer.
+- 🌱 I’m currently a Front end Developer student at KYH in Stockholm

 <!---